hacdias/eagle/README.md

 cases as this is just a personal project for personal use.
 If you're interested in doing something similar, I encourage you to take a look at the code.

-This repository replaces the old, JavaScript based, [API](https://github.com/hacdias/eagle-js).

-## Features

-This is a non-extensive list of features.

-- Micropub endpoint
-- IndieAuth authorization and token endpoints
-- Login via IndieAuth

 ## License

 MIT © Henrique Dias